Last updated December 21st, 2018.

-Recent years saw rapid development in the Philippines.
-Strong economic growth will continue, but a high Philippine unemployment rate lingers over this sprawling Southeast Asian nation of over 100 million people.
+Solid economic trends will continue in the long term.
+Yet a high Philippine unemployment rate still plagues this sprawling Southeast Asian nation of 105 million people.

 With that said, progress is slow and unstable.
-The Philippines still has the highest unemployment rate in Asia.
+The Philippines has the highest unemployment rate in Asia.

 During three of the past five years, official statistics showed the number of people entering the job market is greater than the number of new vacancies.

 This conundrum highlights the difficulty and complexity of spreading economic benefits in the Philippines.
 While the nation’s capital of Manila prospers, wealth isn’t trickling down to poorer regions.

 In addition to low employment figures, the Philippines also suffers from a weak labor participation rate along with high underemployment.